CITRIS Core Seed Funding

 • Energy infrastructure: decarbonization, emissions reduction, grid connectivity, microgrids, storage, optimized controls, powering rural communities

-• Food: resilient food systems, localized or low-energy food production, agricultural emissions reduction
+• Food-energy-water: resilient food systems, localized or low-energy food production, agricultural emissions reduction, water monitoring and management

-• Sustainable built environment: smart cities, efficient grid integration, electrification, digital transformation and performance of buildings
+• Sustainable built environment: smart cities, electrification, digital transformation and performance of buildings, transportation infrastructure, decarbonized mobility

 Challenge 3: Digital Health

 Spurred by recent advances in technologies and data analytics, the digital health revolution is ushering in a new era of transformative, scalable and sustainable solutions to improve health and wellness.
-These technology-enabled strategies aim to improve the quality of care and health outcomes while reducing health care costs.
-Current research priorities address the primary drivers affecting public health, including chronic disease, aging and health behavior.
-Interdisciplinary proposals should build upon the principal technology solutions of telehealth, sensors, wearables, mobile, cloud, informatics, robotics and/or data analytics (artificial intelligence and machine learning) with an emphasis on solutions that integrate hardware and software.
+These technology-enabled strategies aim to improve access to care, improve quality of care and address health disparities while reducing health care costs.
+Current research priorities focus on novel models of care that impact public health, including chronic disease, aging and health behavior.
+Interdisciplinary proposals should build upon the principal technology solutions of telehealth, sensors, wearables, cloud computing, informatics, virtual and augmented reality, robotics, and data analytics (AI and machine learning), with an emphasis on solutions that integrate hardware and software.

 Proposals are invited that address novel challenges and opportunities in:

-• Public health: technology-enabled solutions that support public health adaptation to adverse environmental, economic and geopolitical conditions (climate disruption, pollution, pandemics, conflict)
+• Population health and public health: technology-enabled solutions that support public health and underresourced populations with adaptations for adverse environmental, economic and geopolitical conditions including climate disruption, pollution, pandemics and conflict

 Proposals are invited that address novel challenges and opportunities in:

-• Emerging applications: new uses for robots and automation in health, agriculture, manufacturing, disaster risk reduction, aviation, transportation, energy, and other industries
+• Emerging applications: new uses for robots for mixed-autonomy settings; automation in health, agriculture, disaster risk reduction, aviation, transportation, smart cities, energy, education and other industries

-• Responsible artificial intelligence: improving sustainability and energy efficiency; increasing explainability, adding performance guarantees and reducing bias in training data
+• Responsible and ethical AI: improving sustainability and energy efficiency; increasing explainability, adding performance guarantees and reducing bias in training data; data security and responsible data governance for sensitive data

-• Design for inclusive, accessible and/or assistive systems: intuitive and reliable human-robot interfaces, human-robot teaming, using robots to augment human capabilities, human-centric automation
+• Design for inclusive, accessible and/or assistive systems: intuitive and reliable human-robot interfaces; human-robot teaming; social robotics; using robots to augment human capabilities; human-centric automation; enhanced support for vulnerable populations, including older adults

-• Safety and wellness: shifting dangerous, repetitive or precise work to machines to better protect and leverage human skills and creativity
+• Safety and wellness: shifting dangerous, repetitive or precise work to machines to better protect humans, leverage human skills and creativity, and improve human-machine interaction

 Timeline

-• January 2024–February 2024: Awardee funds are transferred per intercampus timelines.
+• July–August, 2025: Awardee funds are transferred per intercampus timelines.

-• Jan.
-1, 2024, or Sept.
-1, 2024: Formal performance period begins.
-Awardees will be asked to select either a Jan.
-1 or Sept.
+• July 1, 2025, or Jan.
+1, 2026: Formal performance period begins.
+Awardees will be asked to select either a July 1 or Jan.
 1 project start date to accommodate necessary hiring, IRB approval and/or procurement timelines.

-• March 1, 2025, or Nov.
-1, 2025: Outcome report is due online 60 days after conclusion of the CITRIS Seed Award performance period.
+• Sept.
+1, 2026, or March 1, 2027: Outcome report is due online 60 days after conclusion of the CITRIS Seed Award performance period.

 Apply